Chapter 33: “Home for the Holidays”

 Our trio mingled with other family members, those who had to watch the “Wall of Sadness” play out in real time, so they felt relieved to see another patient in the flesh, fighting his battle.
 We all fall on the same side of the trenches when this ugly disease (and its cousins) attacks; it’s similar to how all the people of the world would rally against an alien force should they breach the Earth’s atmosphere: arm in arm, locked and loaded.

-We all sat together at nights, and watched Wheel of Fortune and Jeopardy together, like the old times.
+We all sat together at night and watched Wheel of Fortune and Jeopardy together, like the old times.
 I was never much of a partier (and wasn’t all that popular) in high school, and since I spent a lot of nights home, I’d compete with my Mom for Wheel Watcher Superiority.
 This stemmed from the many nights my Memére and we partook even before that.

 But as we sat here, I was able to sometimes surprise the other houseguests in RMD by answering the clues on Jeopardy before the question was even read aloud.
 See this is how I was before cancer and before chemo; sharp as a tack.

-It felt great knowing that I hadn’t lost all of my mind, considering that Doctor McGann told me how chemo could have long-lasting effects on the brain’s functions; a notion that terrified me to no end.
+It felt great knowing that I hadn’t lost all of my wits, considering that Doctor McGann told me how chemo could have long-lasting effects on the brain’s functions; a notion that terrified me to no end.
 I’m already dumb enough.

 But nothing would beat the ability to spend some time with family; a feeling I had hoped to extend to my other family members during the Holiday.